HangHu-sys/vector_search_baselines/README.md

 Wenqi added:

 - [ ] Support various datasets for NSG.
 Note that SIFT1M & SIFT1B somehow uses different storage format (and first 1M of 1B is not SIFT1M)
-- [ ] Fix recall in construct_and_search_nsg.py & nsg.ipynb, e.g., currently: recall:  0.0066 avg_counter:  1031.68
-- [ ] Per-run recall also fluctuates? can we fix those randomness at least by fixing seeds?
+- [ ] Recall fluctuates? can we fix those randomness at least by fixing seeds?
 This would be a major problem later on for debugging.